| Total Solar Eclipse 2010

 The Southern Spirit is not for everyone.
 It's for those who expect more.
 Those who view travel as they view life, not as a destination, but a journey to be savoured.

-The Southern Spirit experience is something new and quite unique in Australia.
+The Southern Spirit experience is something quite unique in Australia.
 Epic transcontinental rail cruising in Platinum or Gold Service style, combined with a suite of deluxe excursions and once in a lifetime events at ports along the way.

 On board you'll enjoy unparalleled luxury and unmatched personal attention with 24-hour cabin service.
 Whereas trips “ashore” offer you the chance to indulge yourself at exclusive five-star hotels or take off on excursions as adventurous and exciting as you choose to make them.